marwahfaraj/Automobile_Price_Prediction/README.md

 ![](image/high_low_price.png)

 ## Machine Learning
-After using driffrient machine learning algorthims, the Gradienit Bossting Regressor gave the best acuracy score and here is a comparision between thier scores:
+After using different machine learning algorithms, the Gradient Boosting Regressor gave the best accuracy score and here is a comparison between their scores:
 ![](image/score_table.png)